 For the Presidential Site, located at 13th and Delaware in downtown Indianapolis, a National Historic Landmark, an American Alliance of Museums (AAM)-accredited museum, and an organization that serves more than 30,000 visitors annually (17,500 of whom are students), this project is long overdue.
 Visibility, lack of signage, perceived lack of access are all key challenges for the Presidential Site.
 The $6M Old Glory, New Vision campaign is allowing us to meet those challenges and sustain the Presidential Site’s beauty and historical significance to come.

 The centerpiece of the capitol project is the Johnson-Floyd Family Presidential Commons that will sustain the purpose and increase the prominence of the Benjamin Harrison Presidential Site.
-Exciting features included in the Presidential Commons are the Stan and Sandy Hurt Presidential Promenade; the Presidential Medallions made possible through the generosity of the Efroymson Family Fund; and in Citizenship Plaza, the Book of History made possible by Georgianne Neal and Andrea Neal, the Charters of Freedom made possible by Elaine Kops-Bedel and Eric Bedel, and the 89-ft Centennial Flagpole, presented by Phi Delta Theta International Fraternity.
+Exciting features included in the Presidential Commons are the Stan and Sandy Hurt Presidential Promenade; the Presidential Medallions made possible through the generosity of the Efroymson Family Fund; and in the Sarah Evans Barker Citizenship Plaza, the Book of History made possible by Georgianne Neal and Andrea Neal, the Charters of Freedom made possible by Elaine Kops-Bedel and Eric Bedel, and the 89-ft Centennial Flagpole, presented by Phi Delta Theta International Fraternity.

 The Neighborway will restore east-west pedestrian and bicycle access from Delaware Street to Pennsylvania Street via a paved walkway, improving walkability and bikeability.
 The Allen Whitehill Clowes Gateway Gardens will provide natural beauty and a place to reflect in the center of the city’s urban landscape.